-Lynnie Marie Bares Booty In Tiny Black Bikini In Cancun
+Lynnie Marie Poses In Tiny Black Bikini In Cancun

 "Such a babe," a fourth person declared.

-The model doesn’t seem to be shy when it comes to flaunting her toned physique in skimpy outfits while posing for the camera.
-She’s often seen rocking eye-popping styles.
+The model doesn't seem to be shy when it comes to flaunting her toned physique in skimpy outfits while posing for the camera, as she's often seen rocking eye-popping looks.

-As previously reported by The Inquisitr, Lynnie recently dropped the jaws of her followers when she sported a sexy black two-piece underneath of a see-through netted dress while soaking up some sun.
+As previously reported by The Inquisitr, Lynnie recently got the attention of her followers when she sported a sexy black two-piece underneath a see-through netted dress while soaking up some sun.
 To date, that post has racked up more than 16,000 likes and over 540 comments.